SedraPay/Gate-to-Pay-Onboarding-SDK/README.md

     super.viewDidLoad()

     //assign the delegate to your viewController
-    Abyan.shared.delegate = self
+    GatetoPayOnboardingSDK.shared.delegate = self

-/// Below function is required to continue using the framework, you have to enter all parameters to let the framework works fine
+/// This function is required to initialize the SDK correctly.
+/// You must provide all parameters to ensure proper functionality.
+///
 /// - Parameters:
-///   - serverKey: this key will be from the portal
+///   - serverKey: The key provided to you from the portal.
-///   - serverURLString: the base url that sent to you by sales team
+///   - serverURLString: The base URL provided by the sales team.
+///   - nationalNumber: Required so the backend can communicate with Civil Status Authority to retrieve user information.
-///   - needLog: this will show the errors in the debug
+///   - riskFormId: Used to fetch the first request which contains the risk form data.
-///   - journeyType: this is enum that contains 3 types (.unknown, .new, .update) to show the user is new or updating the profile.
-///      If you are not intersted to check the type don't add it or set the type as .unknown

-    Abyan.shared.setSettings(serverKey: "<YOUR_SERVER_KEY>", serverURLString: "<YOUR_GIVEN_SERVER>", true, .update)
+///   - applicationId:

+GatetoPayOnboardingSDK.shared.setSettings(
+    serverKey: "<YOUR_SERVER_KEY>",
+    serverURLString: "<YOUR_GIVEN_SERVER_URL>",
+    nationalNumber: "<USER_NATIONAL_NUMBER>",
+    riskFormId: "<RISK_FORM_ID>",
+    applicationId: ""
+)
 }

-extension <YOUR_VIEW_CONTROLLER>: AbyanJourneyDelegate{
+extension <YOUR_VIEW_CONTROLLER>: GatetoPayOnboardingJourneyDelegate{
-    func didFinishCreatingJourneyWithError(error: AbyanCheckError){
+    func didFinishCreatingJourneyWithError(error: GatetoPayOnboardingCheckError){
         //do your own code as:
         //dismiss dialogs, loadings
         //recall the function
     }

-    func didFinishCreatingJourneyWithSuccess(journeyId: String) {
+    func didFinishCreatingJourneyWithSuccess(journeyId: String, isDocumentVerification: Bool, isLiveness: Bool, isFaceMatching: Bool) {
         //do your own code as:
         //dismiss dialog, loadings
-        //save the journey if needed as a reference to your server to check user from our protal }
+        //save the journey if needed as a reference to your server to check user from our protal GatetoPayOnboarding.riskForm.delegate = self
+         GatetoPayOnboarding.riskForm.getRiskFields(fieldValues: [])
+    }
 }